darthMaulJr/darthmauljr.github.io/_posts/2023-03-30-elementary-blocks-of-robotics.md

   <img src="../assets/images/breadboard.jpeg"/>
 </div>

-Simplifying this circuit after removing the breadboard and the ribbon cable, we have something that looks like the following left image.
+De-complicating this circuit after removing the breadboard and the ribbon cable, we have something that looks like the following left image.
 The image on the right is the same chassis, cleaned up a bit further to smooth motion.

 <div align="left">
   <img src="../assets/images/motors.jpeg"/>